deanishe/www.deanishe.net/content/post/alfred-workflow-variables.md

 #### Item-level variables ####

 Item-level variables are only passed downstream when the item they're set on is actioned, and they override root-level variables.
 Root-level variables are also passed downstream when you action an item.

-browser is set to `Safari` by default, but `Google Chrome` for `Reddit`:
+`browser` is set to `Safari` by default, but `Google Chrome` for Reddit:

 ```json
 {"variables": {"browser": "Safari"},